Alberta Building Code for commercial building permits

 Does my location have to be accessible?

-The rules for barrier-free design are found in section 3.8 of the Alberta Building Code.
-To help explain this material the Alberta Safety Codes Council has produced a document titled barrier-free design guide to help explain the barrier-free requirements of the code.
+The rules for accessible design are found in section 3.8 of the Alberta Building Code.
+To help explain this material the Alberta Safety Codes Council has produced a document titled accessible design guide to help explain the accessible requirements of the code.

 Access Design Standard - is required to be applied only on City of Calgary owned / operated facilities.
 Please speak with the project manager for the City owned project you are working on for details.